fbolafsson/dnd_campaigns/houserules/weapon_special.md

 Double your ability modifier on your attack roll.
 You don't add your ability modifier to the damage on the attack.

+### Slash
+Forgo damage to give the target a *bleeding* condition equal to your ability modifier.

 ### Hobble
 Forgo your ability modifier on the damage roll, the target must make a dexterity saving throw, on a failed save the target's movement is halved.